galaxyproject/gxadmin/docs/README.query.md

 [`query recent-jobs`](#query-recent-jobs) | Jobs run in the past <hours> (in any state) [`query runtime-per-user`](#query-runtime-per-user) | computation time of user (by email) [`query server-groups-allocated-cpu`](#query-server-groups-allocated-cpu) | Retrieve an approximation of the CPU allocation for groups
+[`query server-groups-allocated-gpu`](#query-server-groups-allocated-gpu) | Retrieve an approximation of the GPU allocation for groups
 [`query server-groups-disk-usage`](#query-server-groups-disk-usage) | Retrieve an approximation of the disk usage for groups [`query tool-available-metrics`](#query-tool-available-metrics) | list all available metrics for a given tool [`query tool-errors`](#query-tool-errors) | Summarize percent of tool runs in error over the past weeks for all tools that have failed (most popular tools first)